× back

 Radial Basis Function Network (RBFN)

-• Training Process: Training an RBFN involves two steps:
+Training an RBFN

-Why Use RBFN?
+Why Use RBFNs?

 Feedback Neural Networks (Recurrent Neural Networks)